artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 Microservice will perform a number of preservation actions on objects in this directory.

-Archivematica also supports conventions for importing descriptive metadata and rights metadata that will transpose the contents of the metadata files into the METS file.
+Archivematica also supports conventions for importing descriptive, rights and structural metadata that will transpose the contents of the metadata files into the METS file.
 Metadata in the METS file is searchable in the :ref:`Archival Storage <archival-storage>` tab.